margaryanani/Mad-Libs/README.md

-# Small project for the game of Mad Libs
+# Mini-project for the game of Mad Libs
 ## Introduction
 The game provides 3 templates to choose from, after choosing a template, it gives the corresponding prompts to the user.
 The user can either enter the words by themselves or let the game generate a random word.
 At the end, the game gives a story to the user with their chosen words.